skade/yakshav.es/_sources/running-the-rust-youtube-channel.md

 Why not burn it all down and switch comments off?

 Because there's also tons of positive feedback!
-Like [on on our most popular talk by Lisa Passing](https://www.youtube.com/watch?v=Ktwl97Ph-SI&lc=UgjPzulPSYIp5XgCoAEC).
+Like [on our most popular talk by Lisa Passing](https://www.youtube.com/watch?v=Ktwl97Ph-SI&lc=UgjPzulPSYIp5XgCoAEC).
 Or feedback on the [speakers slides](https://www.youtube.com/watch?v=lLzFJenzBng&lc=UgzVow6kTf9NDFnO76h4AaABAg).
 Sometimes people point out [big and small errors](https://www.youtube.com/watch?v=lLzFJenzBng&lc=UgxL4R6-mURR_F6Kg2x4AaABAg).

 Or useful things like highlighting [the moment people talk about an important RFC](https://www.youtube.com/watch?v=EwlSlpyaZFY&lc=UgyszVgZSTa5NNyRC5V4AaABAg).
 Or [requests for clarification](https://www.youtube.com/watch?v=-Tj8Q12DaEQ&lc=Ugw1gefh8uIuk_4EyJt4AaABAg) - correction of mistakes is also possible.
 The culture of pointing out things in a video exists on YouTube and is very specific there.